JuliaPhysics/Measurements.jl/README.md

 using Measurements
 ```

-`Measurement` objects can be defined with either one of the two following
+The module defines a new `Measurement` data type.  `Measurement` objects can be
-constructors:
+defined with either one of the two following constructors:

 ``` julia
 Measurement(value, uncertainty)